xyph9r/xyph9r.github.io/CodeReview.md

 For this category, I have chosen to work with a Sudoku Solver.
 I am trasnferring this code from C++ to C. This artifact is code written in C code which will solve a sudoku solver using a straight forward algorithm.
 The approach is to generate all possible configuration using numbers 1 to 9 to fill the empty cells.
 Once every configuration is found and all the positions are filled with a number 1 to 9 check to see if the matrix is safe or not.
+Note within the code review it says C++ to Java this was changed due to circumstance that occured within the course.

 **Category Two: Algorithms and Data Structures**